 Even though there is no AirDrop for Samsung phones, you can share files between Samsung devices in several different ways, just as efficiently.
-Let's check out a few different options so you can decide which method you want to use.
+Let's check out a few different options to decide which method you want to use.

-The best and easiest way to AirDrop to Samsung phone is to use a file transfer app.
-File transfer apps like AirDroid Personal are easy and convenient and work across pretty much all devices.
+A file transfer app is the best and easiest way to AirDrop to a Samsung phone.
+File transfer apps like AirDroid Personal are easy and convenient and work across almost all devices.

-Once you have the app ready, you can just go to the file you want to transfer and tap on the share icon.
+Once the app is ready, you can go to the file you want to transfer and tap the share icon.
 You should see the AirDroid icon pop up on the share sheet.
-Tap on it, and you will be able to select from a list of available devices to send it to.
+Tap on it, and you can select from a list of available devices to send it.
 Select the device, accept the file on the other device, and you're done!

-Nearby Share uses a similar approach to AirDrop in that it uses both your Wi-Fi and Bluetooth connection.
+Nearby Share uses a similar approach to AirDrop, using both your Wi-Fi and Bluetooth connection.
 It can work offline as well.
 It's pretty easy, as long as both devices support Nearby Share.

 The most prominent problem with AirDrop, or even Nearby Share, is that not all devices support it.
-To share your files, you need two Apple devices or two Samsung phones that support Nearby Share.
+You need two Apple devices or two Samsung phones that support Nearby Share to share your files.
 This can be very restrictive because not everyone uses the same phone.

 AirDroid, on the other hand, works across all devices.
-Whether it be between Samsung and iPhone, Samsung and MAC, or even iPhone and Windows, it works well across all platforms.
-You can even use AirDroid to "AirDrop" iPhone to Samsung TV.
+Whether between Samsung and iPhone, Samsung and MAC, or even iPhone and Windows, it works well across all platforms.
+You can even use AirDroid to "AirDrop" files from Android or iPhone to Windows.

-AirDroid allows you to transfer large files at 20MB/s and the data is encrypted and secure.
+Sure, you can use Bluetooth across most devices, but if you've ever used Bluetooth, you'd know how unreliable it is.
+You can't share large files without risking corrupting them or losing the connection during a file transfer.
+AirDroid allows you to transfer large files at 20MB/s, and the data is encrypted and secure.
 So no third parties can access your data mid-share.
-There is also no compression of data, so none of your pictures will drop in quality as you share them with AirDroid.
+There is also no data compression, so none of your pictures will drop in quality as you share them with AirDroid.

-Now that you know how to AirDrop Samsung photos and files to other devices, there's no need to worry about switching over to Samsung or getting a new Samsung phone.
-There are plenty of ways to transfer files, and you can do so with any kind of device you may have.
+Now that you know how to AirDrop Samsung photos and files to other devices, there's no need to worry about switching to Samsung or getting a new Samsung phone.
+There are plenty of ways to transfer files, and you can do so with any device you have.
 So don't worry!
 I hope this helped clear up any doubts you might have had.